espressif/vscode-esp-idf-extension/README.md

         </tr>
         <tr>
             <td>Launch IDF Monitor for CoreDump / GDB-Stub Mode</td>
             <td>Launch ESP-IDF Monitor with websocket capabilities.
-If the user has configured the panic handler to gdbstub or core dump, the monitor will launch a post mortem debug session of the chip.</td>
+If you has configured the panic handler to gdbstub or core dump, the monitor will launch a post mortem debug session of the chip.</td>
             <td></td>
             <td></td>
         </tr>